-A shred-it-all policy advises organizations to dispose of all documents in a secure console to ensure secure destruction.
+New employees should have a clear understanding of how to properly dispose of documents.
+A Shred-it-All Policy advises organizations to dispose of all documents in a secure console to ensure secure destruction.
 This policy is recommended because it takes the guesswork out of information disposal and establishes secure document destruction as the norm.
-Not only does this help with the security of confidential documents, but given that all shredded paper is recycled, it is also best practice in terms of sustainability. - essential security precaution.
+Not only does this help with the security of confidential documents, but given that all shredded paper is recycled, it is also best practice in terms of sustainability.

+- Password protocols.
+Passwords are an essential security precaution.
 New staff should be fully briefed on your organization's password policy and know what it means to create strong passwords.
-A good password incorporates upper and lowercase letters, numbers, and symbols and must be updated regularly.
-If your organization has a mandatory password update program, make sure new employees are aware.

-- Email precautions.
+A good password incorporates upperand lower-case letters, numbers and symbols and must be updated regularly.
+If your organization has a mandatory password update program, make sure new employees are aware. - Email precautions.
 Cybersecurity incidents often happen as a result of employees clicking on emails they shouldn't.
-New employees should be trained on how to recognize suspicious emails, including malware, phishing schemes, and ransomware, so they learn to avoid harmful situations. - Electronic device policies.
-Organizations may allow employees to use their own cell phones and tablets in the work environment.
+New employees should be trained on how to recognize suspicious emails, including malware, phishing schemes and ransomware, so they learn to avoid harmful situations. - Electronic device policies.
+Organizations sometimes encourage employees to use their own cell phones and tablets in the work environment.
 While convenient, it can pose an increased risk for security incidents.
 New employees should understand how to protect their devices at all times.
 In addition, staff should know the proper way to ensure complete destruction if equipment needs to be retired. - Incident reporting.
 Despite an organization's best efforts, a data breach may still occur.
 Staff should know when and how to report these events and be assured they will not be penalized for speaking up.